Anglicism: French

 A distinction is made between well-established English borrowings into French, and other words and structures regarded as incorrect.
 The term anglicisme is often pejorative, carries a large amount of political weight, and frequently denotes an excessive use of English in the French language.

 French has many words of English origin for which the English roots are unknown or unrecognised due to a lack of salience or the length of time since the borrowing took place; this also includes other words which are seen as English but that are well accepted as part of French (e.g., parking, week-end).
 Other examples include clown (pronounced KLOON), square (meaning "public square"), and spleen (meaning "melancholy" rather than the organ).
 These are not considered anglicisms but are fully accepted as French words by the Académie Française.
+English words can take on a more specific meaning in French than they have in English; for example, dogue, the French phonetic spelling of the English word dog, refers specifically to one breed of dog, the English bulldog.

 Occasionally governments and linguistic institutions of both Quebec and France have undertaken strenuous efforts to eradicate anglicisms, often by suggesting French replacements with French phonology and morphology.
 Although efforts in Quebec have been met with some success (e.g., fin de semaine for week-end), attempts by the Académie have largely been unsuccessful.
 Sociolinguists have attributed these failures to the general inability of linguistic institutions to enforce a linguistic norm.
 The Académie regularly updates a list of prescribed linguistic norms, many of which include using suggested French replacements instead of anglicisms (e.g., mot-dièse for hashtag).

 Replacements have taken many different forms.
-For example, in Quebec French, the portmanteau word clavardage is increasingly gaining acceptance.
+For example, in Quebec French, the portmanteau word clavardage is increasingly gaining acceptance as a substitute for chat, or text messaging.
 This neologism is a word coined from the words clavier ("keyboard") and bavardage ("chat").
 Other replacements have various forms created by the Académie and Office québécois de la langue française.

 Quebec French and Metropolitan French tend to have entirely different anglicisms for historical reasons.
-Quebec French acquired its anglicisms in a gradual process of linguistic borrowing resulting from linguistic contact with English speakers for the roughly 250 years since the Battle of the Plains of Abraham of 1759.
+Quebec French acquired many of its anglicisms in a gradual process of linguistic borrowing resulting from linguistic contact with English speakers for the roughly 250 years since Quebec was ceded by France to the British Empire after the Battle of the Plains of Abraham of 1759.
 Metropolitan French, on the other hand, mostly adopted its anglicisms in recent decades due to the post-Second World War international dominance of English, or the rise of English as a lingua franca.
 Due to the differences in English borrowings between Canada and France, the people of Quebec and France often consider each other's anglicisms to be incorrect or humorous, while considering their own to be perfectly normal.

 An example of a Metropolitan French anglicism not used in Quebec French: